iremsimsar/redis-sub-pub-with-nodejs/README.md

-# redis sub-pop with nodejs
+# redis sub-pub with nodejs